pedroidc/pedroidc.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at the Federal University of ABC, at the Information Engineering program.
+I am a PhD Candidate at the Federal University of ABC, at the Information Engineering program.

 Research Area